LukasHedegaard/ride/README.md

     ride.Main(SimpleClassifier).argparse()

 ```
 That's it!
-So what's going on, and aren't we missing a bunch of (boiler-plate) code?
+So what's going on, and aren't we missing a bunch of code?

 All of the usual boiler-plate code has been _mixed in_ using multiple inheritance:
 - `RideModule` is a base-module which includes `pl.LightningModule` and makes some behind-the-scenes python-magic work.
 For instance, it modifies your `__init__` function to automatically initiate all the mixins correctly.